-The scholarship will be credited on a student's account upon award of the scholarship.
-The scholarship is nontransferable and cannot be exchanged for cash.
-The scholarship can only be used to reduce the institutional direct cost of the program (tuition, books and fees) and cannot be utilized for indirect costs or living expenses.
+Either scholarship will be credited on a student's account upon award of the scholarship.
+Scholarships are nontransferable and cannot be exchanged for cash.
+Scholarships can only be used to reduce the institutional direct cost of the program (tuition, books and fees) and cannot be utilized for indirect costs or living expenses.